Ildemaro Vargas Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves have a 4.13 team ERA that ranks 13th across all MLB pitching staffs.
+- The Braves have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.

-- Braves pitchers combine to surrender the 10th-fewest home runs in baseball (182 total, 1.1 per game).
+- Braves pitchers combine to rank 12th in baseball in home runs given up (187 total, 1.2 per game).

-- Winans (1-2 with a 4.33 ERA and 32 strikeouts in 27 2/3 innings pitched) makes the start for the Braves, his sixth of the season.

-- In his last appearance on Sunday, the right-hander threw five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday against the Washington Nationals, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering seven hits.

-- In five games this season, the 28-year-old has a 4.33 ERA and 10.7 strikeouts per nine innings, while allowing a batting average of .290 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.